CoderLine/mocha-vscode/README.md

 - `mocha-vscode.env`: Additional environment variables set when executing tests.
 This is useful for setting things like `NODE_ENV`.

+- `mocha-vscode.mochaPath`: Specifies the path to the Mocha executable.
+If not set, the extension will attempt to resolve the Mocha executable from the local `node_modules` directory.
+- `mocha-vscode.nodePath`: Specifies the path to the Node.js executable.
+If not set, the extension will use the default Node.js executable.

 ## Features

 ### Show, Running and Debugging Tests